 Thank you very much for your help, sir.
 Goodbye.

-Firstly, I didn’t have a bloody clue who Richard Michaels was, and I still don’t, and probably never will.
-At the time I was pretty sure he wasn’t a tenant of mine, but since I was half asleep, I didn’t want to dispute it because I may have been wrong.
+Firstly, I had no bloody clue who Richard Michaels was, and I still don’t, and probably never will.
+At the time, I was fairly certain he wasn’t one of my tenants, but since I was half asleep, I didn’t want to argue, just in case I was wrong.

 Secondly, I could have literally been anyone.
-The agent didn’t ask for any credentials.
-He didn’t even ask for the address of the property.
+The agent didn’t ask for any credentials or even the property address.
 All he did was ask if I was the person he was looking for.
-It was pretty obvious by our conversation that I was confused by the tenant’s name, yet he chose to neglect all signs of hesitation I so-boldly flared.
-I couldn’t have behaved anymore suspect if I had tried.
+It was pretty obvious from our conversation that I was confused about the tenant’s name, yet he completely ignored the clear signs of hesitation I was giving.
+I couldn’t have acted more suspicious if I had tried.
 Fool.

-Thirdly, Richard Michaels could be the slimiest snake-oil tenant in the world, yet I gave him a positive reference.
-Now, due to my negligence, some poor sucker (landlord) may end up with a tenant that was given birth by slipping out of Satan’s anal-passage.
+Thirdly, Richard Michaels could be the slimiest, most deceitful tenant in the world, yet I ended up giving him a positive reference.
+Now, due to my negligence, some poor sucker (landlord) might end up with a deadbeat tenant who has a record longer than my arm of falling into rent arrears.

 Is that really what we call “Tenant Referencing”?

-If that’s what letting agents refer to as “referencing” then it’s no wonder landlords end up with cockroach tenants that use the curtains to wipe their dicks/vaginas with after sex.
-Obviously, not all agents are so blasé with their referencing, but it’s evident that “tenant referencing” isn’t a big deal to everyone.
+If that’s what letting agents consider “referencing,” then it’s no wonder landlords end up with scumbag tenants who use the curtains to wipe their arses.
+Of course, not all agents are this careless with their referencing, but it’s clear that “tenant referencing” isn’t taken seriously by everyone – even by the so-called professionals who are supposed to know better.

-I’ve had letting agents obtain my address from my tenant’s Tenancy Agreement, and then send me “tenant referencing” forms in the post for me to complete.
-They also called me to make sure I received the forms.
-That seems like a much more reliable method of gathering references.
+In other instances, letting agents have obtained my address from the tenant’s Tenancy Agreement to send me referencing forms.
+They also called to ensure I received the forms.
+That seems like a much more reliable and thorough method of gathering references.

-Granted, there are always going to be scammers out there; references can always be faked if someone tries hard enough.
-However, there are procedures that can be put in place by both landlords and agents to minimize impact.
-I’ve never really thought about it (because I haven’t sourced a tenant from a letting agent in years), but the way a letting agent references tenants for their clients (the landlords) speaks volumes about their overall service.
+Granted, there will always be scammers out there, and references can be faked if someone tries hard enough.
+However, there are procedures both landlords and agents can implement to minimise the impact.
+I hadn’t really considered it before (since I haven’t sourced a tenant from a letting agent in years), but the way a letting agent handles tenant referencing for their clients (the landlords) really speaks volumes about their overall level of service.

 Out of curiosity